MongoDB: Technical criticisms

 MongoDB claimed that version 3.6.4 had passed "the industry's toughest data safety, correctness, and consistency tests" by Jepsen, and that "MongoDB offers among the strongest data consistency, correctness, and safety guarantees of any database available today."
 Jepsen, which describes itself as a "distributed systems safety research company," disputed both claims on Twitter, saying, "In that report, MongoDB lost data and violated causal by default."
 In its May 2020 report on MongoDB version 4.2.6, Jepsen wrote that MongoDB had only mentioned tests that version 3.6.4 had passed, and that version had 4.2.6 introduced more problems.
 Jepsen's test summary reads in part:

 Jepsen evaluated MongoDB version 4.2.6, and found that even at the strongest levels of read and write concern, it failed to preserve snapshot isolation.
 Instead, Jepsen observed read skew, cyclic information flow, duplicate writes, and internal consistency violations.
 Weak defaults meant that transactions could lose writes and allow dirty reads, even downgrading requested safety levels at the database and collection level.
 Moreover, the snapshot read concern did not guarantee snapshot unless paired with write concern majority—even for read-only transactions.
 These design choices complicate the safe use of MongoDB transactions.

 On May 26, Jepsen updated the report to say: "MongoDB identified a bug in the transaction retry mechanism which they believe was responsible for the anomalies observed in this report; a patch is scheduled for 4.2.8."
 The issue has been patched as of that version, and "Jepsen criticisms of the default write concerns have also been addressed, with the default write concern now elevated to the majority concern (w:majority) from MongoDB 5.0."

-MongoDB conference

-MongoDB Inc. hosts an annual developer conference that has been called MongoDB World or MongoDB.live.
+Alternatives